 Introduction

 The General Social Survey, or GSS, is one of the cornerstones of American social science and one of the most-analyzed datasets in Sociology.
 It is routinely used in research, in teaching, and as a reference point in discussions about changes in American society since the early 1970s.
 It is also a model of open, public data.
 The National Opinion Research Center already provides many excellent tools for working with the data, and has long made it freely available to researchers.
 Casual users of the GSS can examine the GSS Data Explorer, and social scientists can download complete datasets directly.
-At present, the GSS is provided to researchers in a choice of two commercial formats, Stata (.dta) and SPSS (.sav).
-It’s not too difficult to get the data into R (especially now that the Haven package is pretty reliable), but it can be a little annoying to have to do it repeatedly.
+At present, the GSS is provided to researchers in a variety of commercial formats: Stata (.dta), SAS, and SPSS (.sav).
+It’s not too difficult to get the data into R using the Haven package, but it can be a little annoying to have to do it repeatedly, or across projects.
 After doing it one too many times, I got tired of it and I made a package instead.
-The gssr package provides the GSS Cumulative Data File (1972-2018) and three GSS Three Wave Panel Data Files (for panels beginning in 2006, 2008, and 2010, respectively), together with GSS codebooks, in a format that makes it straightforward to get started working with them in R. The gssr package makes the GSS a little more accessible to users of R, the free software environment for statistical computing, and thus helps in a small way to make the GSS even more open than it already is.
+Currently, the gssr package provides Release 2a the GSS Cumulative Data File (1972-2022); three GSS Three Wave Panel Data Files (for panels beginning in 2006, 2008, and 2010, respectively); and the 2020 panel file.
+The package also integrates codebook information about variables into R’s help system, allowing them to be accessed via the help browser or from the console with ?.
+The gssr package makes the GSS a little more accessible to users of R, the free software environment for statistical computing, and thus helps in a small way to make the GSS even more open than it already is.

 Packages